[Ansible] How to branch playbook processing [Configuration management]

 There are times when you want to branch the processing of a playbook.

-For example, suppose you want to execute the following playbook process.
+For example, suppose you run the following Playbook process.

-The above process will ``rename the original configuration file'' and complete the ``installation of the new configuration file'' without any special incident.
+The above process will "rename the existing configuration file" and "install a new configuration file" without any problems.

-In such cases, use Registered Variables and when statement.
+In such a case, you can use Registered Variables and a when statement.

-Registered Variables allows you to store the execution results of executed tasks in variables.
+Registered Variables allow you to store the results of a task in a variable.

 By branching the process based on the result, you can skip the process.

-If you want to skip the file if it already exists
+If you want to skip a file that already exists

-The playbook processing taking the above into account is as follows.
+The following is the processing of the Playbook taking the above into consideration

 - name: Rename Config File Confirm stat: path: /etc/hoge/main.cf_backup register: result - name: Rename Config File shell: mv /etc/hoge/main.cf /etc/hoge/main.cf_backup when: not result.stat.exists - name: Deploy Config File template: src: "{{ inventory_dir }}/roles/hoge/template/conf.j2" dest: "/etc/hoge/main.cf" owner: root group: root mode: 644

-Look at the process called Rename Config File Confirm.
+See the process called Rename Config File Confirm

 stat: path: /etc/hoge/main.cf_backup register: result

-The stat module is used to check if main.cf_backup exists.
+We use the stat module to check if main.cf_backup exists.

-If it exists, store True in a variable called result, otherwise store False.
+If it does, we store True in the variable result, otherwise we store False.

-And there is a when statement written in the Rename Config File process.
+And there is a when statement in the Rename Config File process

 when: not result.stat.exists

-Executes the Rename Config File process only if result is not True.
+Only perform the Rename Config File operation if result is not True

-Let's confirm that the process is not executed when the conditions actually match.
+Let's confirm that the process is not executed when the conditions are actually met.

-Let's execute the process on the server below where main.cf_backup exists.
+Let's execute the process on the following server where main.cf_backup exists:

 ansible-playbook -i hosts operation.yml --ask-pass

-The when statement can perform various other conditional branches.
+The when statement can also perform various other conditional branching.

-The following is a playbook that installs Apache only when the OS is CentOS7.
+Below is a Playbook that installs Apache only if the OS is CentOS7.

 - name: CentOS7 Install Apache yum: name: httpd state: present when: - ansible_facts['distribution'] == "CentOS" - ansible_facts['distribution_major_version'] == "7"